k-box/k-box/docs/developer/testing/test-instance.md

 # Test instance

-The K-Link DMS can be tested on a specific test instance, available at https://test.klink.asia/dms/
+The K-Link K-Box can be tested on a specific test instance, available at https://test.klink.asia/dms/

-The test instance always start with a fully empty and non-configured DMS.
+The test instance always start with a fully empty and non-configured K-Box.
 This mean: no mail configuration, no institution, no documents, default settings and only one user.

 The only way to login is to use the `admin@klink.local` account.